An all-inclusive experience, redefined…At Bawah Reserve in Indonesia’s pristine Anambas...

 carrier Airfast Indonesia - rated highly all over the world.
 Through its commitment to safety, Airfast has earned and maintained Category 1 in Indonesia’s Directorate General of Civil Aviation safety rating since that rating was introduces introduced in 2007.

-If you have any further questions regarding the transport to Bawah Reserve please do drop our reservations team a note at reservations@bawahreserve.com
+If you have any further questions regarding the transfer journey to Bawah Reserve please do drop our reservations team a note at reservations@bawahreserve.com

 When we think of bees, honeybees often come to mind.
 However, at Bawah Reserve, a...